nickynw/mcqbot/README.md

 ### Automated Testing

-Each time a push is made to a branch a series of unit tests and integration tests will be run in a pytest suite via a github action/workflow.
-On top of this, whenever a pull request is opened, a docker container will be spun up to run the tests in a docker environment based on the production environment, and the merge will only be able to proceed if these tests pass.
+Each time a pull request is made (and subsequently modified) a series of unit tests and integration tests will be run in a pytest suite via a github action/workflow.
+The first job is a code audit which performs a seeries of quality checks (see Code Quality) and if this succeeds it is followed by seperate tests for each module using the cached environment.
+The test-app job performs unit tests related to the internal app logic and the api.
+The test-neo4j job spins up a docker service for neo4j which the tests for the graph database interface can connect to.
+Once all these jobs pass only then can the branch be merged into main.

 ### Code Quality